Moonlite-S/Moonlite-S/README.md

 Hello!

-  My name is Sean Louis Dela Cruz, and I am currently a senior in college, going for a Bachelor's degree in Computer Science.
+  My name is Sean Louis Dela Cruz, a recent grad from the University of Rio Grande Valley in Texas.

   I'm interested in various things, but never really stay on one topic.
 I like constantly learning new things from Web dev to software engineering to robotics.
 I'm definitely not that great in any field, though.